Sewatech/swutils/tc-utils/readme.md

 We have made the choice to implement an ObjectFactory.
 To be more precise, we've done a sub-class of [Tomcat JDBC] (http://tomcat.apache.org/tomcat-7.0-doc/jdbc-pool.html)'s DataSourceFactory that handles with encrypted passwords.

-In order to use it, just put the tc-utils.jar file in the ${cataline.home}/lib directory, and change the configuration of your datasource by adding (or changing) the factory attribute and replacing the password by the encrypted one :
+In order to use it, just put the [tc-utils-0.1.jar](https://repo1.maven.org/maven2/fr/sewatech/utils/tc-utils/0.1/tc-utils-0.1.jar) file in the ${cataline.home}/lib directory, and change the configuration of your datasource by adding (or changing) the factory attribute and replacing the password by the encrypted one :

     <Resource name="MyDS" type="javax.sql.DataSource" auth="Container"
               factory="fr.sewatech.tcutils.jdbc.EncryptedDataSourceFactory"